We're Your Tree Care and Tree Removal Partner!

 If Your Trees Look Unhealthy, Don’t Wait to Look For a “Tree Doctor” in Buena Vista!

-Avoiding problems is the most sound approach to tree health.
+Avoiding problems is the most effective approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around Buena Vista.

-Another option – again, long before reaching this point – is planting trees with similar appearance, yet much more resistance to insects and disease.
+Another possibility – again, long before reaching this point – is planting trees with similar aesthetics, yet much more resistance to insects and disease.
 Concolor firs and Norway spruces are alternatives to Colorado spruces.

-Insect pests pose serious dangers to residential trees.
+Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
-The deadly bronze birch borer attacks birches.
+The lethal bronze birch borer attacks birches.
 Linden borers mostly target lindens.

-Another invasive, the spotted lanternfly, is moving west after its discovery in Pennsylvania in 2014.
+Another invasive, the spotted lanternfly, is heading west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Buena Vista, WI